awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

   ```
   sudo swapon /var/swapfile
   ```
 + Move or resize the environment to an instance or server with more compute resources\.
-To move or resize Amazon EC2 instances, see [Moving an environment and resizing/encrypting Amazon EBS volumes](move-environment.md)\.
+To move or resize Amazon EC2 instances, see [Moving an environment and resizing or encrypting Amazon EBS volumes](move-environment.md)\.
 For other instance or server types, refer to your instance's or server's documentation\.

 \([back to top](#troubleshooting)\)

-## Previewing a File Returns a 499 Error<a name="troubleshooting-file-preview-script-block"></a>
+## Previewing a file returns a 499 error<a name="troubleshooting-file-preview-script-block"></a>

  **Issue:** When you try to use the AWS Cloud9 IDE to preview a file that contains a `<script>` element containing the `src` attribute and with the `type` attribute set to `module`, a 499 error occurs and the script doesn't run as expected\.